Lesterpaintstheworld/aider/website/docs/unified-diffs.md

 produce a 30-50% increase in editing errors,** where diffs fail to apply or apply incorrectly and produce invalid code.
-When a patch fails, aider_nova needs to ask GPT for a corrected version of the diff.
+When a patch fails, aider needs to ask GPT for a corrected version of the diff.
 This takes time, costs tokens and sometimes fails to produce a successful edit even after multiple retries.